The Ants That Call Pittsburgh Home

-Most Common Ants In Pittsburgh
+Most Common Ants in Pittsburgh

-Ants all over the country love summertime, and the ants of Pittsburgh are no exception.
 Summer is the time when ants have come out of diapause (which is a state where they rest and stop developing during the cold winter months) and they get busy multiplying and growing their colonies.
 Their presence can be seen everywhere outside, from the little mounds of dirt in sidewalk cracks to masses of ants covering a food source.
 But the problem with ants in summertime comes when they decide to find their way into homes.
 The following is a list of the common ants we have here in Pittsburgh, the issues that come with them, and what you can do to get rid of them.

 These ants are found throughout the city and are unique in the way they are able to lift their abdomen up over the rest of their body.
 Compared to other ants on this list, this type of ant doesn't usually create much of a problem.
 Although they can be found in decaying wood around a home, they typically do minimal damage.
 They are not a significant wood-destroying insect like carpenter ants or termites.
 And, acrobat ants are not usually found indoors, since they prefer to live outside.

 The tunneling behavior of these wood-carving ants cost property owners in the United States hundreds of millions of dollars annually.
 Unlike acrobat ants, carpenter ants love to get inside homes.
 But they are not seen in large numbers in living spaces.
 If you see one or two large black ants wandering around your kitchen, these are likely carpenter ant scouts, out looking for food sources.
 But they can get all their food outside, and they prefer to stay hidden inside walls.
 One or two of these ants in your kitchen could be an indication of thousands, just out of sight, inside your walls.